Nurturing Effective Communication in Preschoolers: Building Foundations for a Brighter Future

 Provide Opportunities for Communication

 Preschoolers need plenty of opportunities to practice their communication skills.
-Provide opportunities for them to interact with other preschoolers, such as playdates or organised activities.
+Provide opportunities for them to interact with other preschoolers, such as playdates or organized activities.
 Asking open-ended questions to a preschooler, like “What did you do today?” or “What was your favorite part of the day,” can also help to stimulate communication.

 Teach Problem-Solving Skills